Émilie du Châtelet: Translation and commentary on Newton's Principia

 In 1749, the year of du Châtelet's death, she completed the work regarded as her outstanding achievement: her translation into French, with her commentary, of Newton's Philosophiae Naturalis Principia Mathematica (often referred to as simply the Principia), including her derivation of the notion of conservation of energy from its principles of mechanics.
 Despite modern misconceptions, Newton's work on his Principia was not perfect.
 Du Châtelet took on the task of not only translating his work from Latin to French, but adding important information to it as well.
 Her commentary was as essential to her contemporaries as her spreading of Newton's ideas.
 Du Châtelet's commentary was very extensive, comprising almost two-thirds of volume II of her edition.

-To undertake a formidable project such as this, du Châtelet prepared to translate the Principia by continuing her studies in analytic geometry, mastering calculus, and reading important works in experimental physics.
-Her rigorous preparation afforded her commentary a wealth of substantive, accurate information, derived from her own research as well as from the work of other scientists she studied or worked alongside.
-She was one of only 20 or so people in the 1700s who could understand such advanced math and apply the knowledge to other works.
-This helped du Châtelet greatly, not only with her work on the Principia but also in her other important works like the Institutions de Physique.
+To undertake this project, du Châtelet prepared to translate the Principia by continuing her studies in analytic geometry, mastering calculus, and reading works in experimental physics.
+Her preparation afforded her commentary information derived from her own research as well as from the work of other scientists she studied or worked alongside.
+This helped du Châtelet with her commentary on the Principia and its translation and in writing her other works such as the Institutions de Physique.

 Du Châtelet made very important corrections in her translation that helped support Newton's theories about the universe.
 Newton, based on the theory of fluids, suggested that gravitational attraction would cause the poles of the earth to flatten, thus causing the earth to bulge outwards at the equator.
 In Clairaut's Memoire, which confirmed Newton's hypothesis about the shape of the Earth and gave more accurate approximations, Clairaut discovered a way to determine the shape of the other planets in the Solar System.
 Du Châtelet used Clairaut's proposal that the planets had different densities in her commentary to correct Newton's belief that the Earth and the other planets were made of homogeneous substances.